cykna/ObsidianNotes/DataStructures/RingBuffer.md

 }
 ```

 If you don't understand this `const data = this.buffer[this.read_idx++];`, it can be understood as: 'index buffer at this.read_idx, and then increases it', the difference in js from `variable++` to `++variable`, is that `variable++` returns the current value of the variable, and then increases it's value, and `++variable` increases it and then returns it's current value, so what this pop_front is doing is reading at the current position of `read_idx` and increasing it, later it applies the mask (&= operator in JavaScript is equivalent as v = v & rhs) .
-This data structure can be used in [queues](Queue.md) for example instead of a [linked list](./LinkedList.md), but the problem is that as data is being added, the old values go being replaced by new ones.
+This data structure can be used in [[Queue|queues]] for example instead of a [[LinkedList|linked list]], but the problem is that as data is being added, the old values go being replaced by new ones.
 This should not be a problem if we are talking about something which writes and reads data fast and doesn't need to store data for so long, since the buffer will never grow.
 The full code I've implement is the below, note that it might and probably contains bugs, but it has the core idea of how a ring buffer works:

 ```ts
 /** A Ring buffer with a power of 2 size */